 Happy Presidents’ Day!
 For most of us, it’s a day to relax away from the office.
-For Met Store customers, it’s an occasion to shop—and save, thanks to 20% off our entire range of art-inspired gifts.
+For Met Store customers, it’s an occasion to shop—and save, thanks to 25% off any purchase of $125 or more.
 And for anyone who loves art as much as they love feeling patriotic, it’s a chance to look at a few presidentially inspired artworks from The Met collection.

 The Father of His Country

 George Washington is a staple of the Museum’s American Wing—and his likeness can be admired in paintings, sculptures, and even coins.

 Washington Crossing the Delaware.
 Emanuel Leutze (American.
 1816–1868).
 Oil on canvas, 149 x 255 in., 1851.
 Gift of John Stewart Kennedy, 1897 (97.34)

 George Washington.
 Hiram Powers (American, 1805–1873).
 Marble, 31 x 23 x 14 in., 1838–44 (carved after 1844).
 Gift of Erving and Joyce Wolf, in memory of Diane R. Wolf, 1982 (1982.443.2)

 George Washington.
 Bronze, diam.
 1 1/8 in.
 31 x 23 x 14 in., 1838–44 (carved after 1844).
 Gift of Mr. and Mrs. Frederick S. Wait, 1908 (08.230.16)

 Abraham Lincoln’s famously craggy face and figure are icons of American history—and of American art.
 One of the first public figures whose photograph was widely disseminated, Lincoln appears in The Met’s galleries in multiple media.

 Abraham Lincoln.
 Alexander Gardner (American, 1821–1882).
 Gelatin silver print, 18 x 15 in., 1863 (printed 1901).
 Warner Communications Inc. Purchase Fund, 1976 (1976.627.1)